numical/script-ext-html-webpack-plugin/README.md

    attribute, *unless* it matched conditions 1 or 2;

 4. if a script name does not match any of the previous conditions, it will have the `defaultAttribute' attribute.

+The `module` attribute is independent of these rules.

 Some Examples: